 And this is thanks to Amazon, admittedly: the American giant has a turnover of 32 billion euros in Europe.
 And holds almost a quarter of the market.
-That’s represent an increase of 18.5% compared to 2018.
+That’s represents an increase of 18.5% compared to 2018.

 In July and August 2020, the company’s share price reached record highs, allowing its CEO, Jeff Bezos, to become the richest man in the world.
 According to Bloomberg, his fortune is now estimated at $202 billion (about €170 billion).

-The second place is occupied by the American Ebay with a turnover of 17 billion euros.
+The second place is occupied by the American eBay with a turnover of 17 billion euros.
 While the bronze medal goes to the Chinese Alibaba.